The difference between a genuine pre-approval and a marketing promise

 A worked eligibility score: Ananya Krishnamurthy

-Ananya Krishnamurthy holds a home loan (LA-2025-9841, disbursed ₹42 lakhs, 36 months in).
+Ananya Krishnamurthy holds a home loan (LA-2025-9841, disbursed $420,000, 36 months in).
 The Pre-Approval AI's November scan produces the following eligibility score:

 The pre-approval score is a credit decision — not a marketing shortlist

-Every borrower who receives a pre-approval offer from the Pre-Approval Offer AI has been through a complete eligibility assessment — DPD check, FOIR calculation, CIBIL pull, LTV verification, income trajectory review.
+Every borrower who receives a pre-approval offer from the Pre-Approval Offer AI has been through a complete eligibility assessment — DPD check, DTI calculation, FICO pull, LTV verification, income trajectory review.
 The offer they receive reflects the actual terms they will be approved for, not a range that may or may not materialise at the application stage.
 The institution that can genuinely pre-approve is the institution that has done the credit work upfront — and the borrower who receives a genuine pre-approval is a borrower who will apply, because the hardest part is already done.